stressboi/TA-microsoft-WLAN-AutoConfig/README.md

 brodsky@splunk.com
 4OCT2020

 A simple TA to properly onboard the Microsoft WLAN AutoConfig log found typically on Windows 10 (and possibly earlier) endpoints.
 No CIM.
 Expects renderXML=true.
-See pdf for simple search examples.
+See pdf in static directory for simple search examples.